AbhiRaj067/Face-Distance-Measurement-/README.md

 /
 Face Width in Image
 Distance=(Known Width×Focal Length)/Face Width in Image
-Determined the focal length through calibration with a known distance and face size.
+The focal length is determined through a calibration process with a known face size at a fixed distance.
-Real-Time Processing:

-Streamed video feed using a webcam and processed each frame to detect the face and measure the distance.
-Displayed the detected face and its corresponding distance on the video feed in real time.
-Output Display:
+- **Real-Time Processing:**
+Streams and processes webcam video frames on-the-fly to detect faces and overlay distance measurement instantly.

+- **Output Visualization:**
-Superimposed the distance measurement directly on the live video feed using OpenCV's drawing tools.
+Displays the distance annotation and project details directly on the live video feed using OpenCV and cvzone drawing tools for clarity and impact.

-Provided a clear, dynamic visualization of the results.
-Challenges Overcome:
+## Challenges and Solutions

+- **Camera Calibration:**
-Calibration: Adjusted the system for different cameras to ensure accurate focal length and distance calculations.
+Adjusted for different webcams to achieve correct focal length and accurate results.
+- **Lighting Variations:**
-Lighting Variations: Fine-tuned the face detection algorithm to work reliably in low-light or high-glare environments.
+Fine-tuned detection algorithms to function reliably in low-light and high-glare environments.
+- **Accuracy Enhancements:**
-Accuracy: Reduced noise in measurements by averaging multiple frames and handling edge cases, such as partially visible faces.
+Smoothed output by averaging over multiple frames and managed edge cases (e.g., partial faces).
-Outcome:
-The project successfully measured the distance of a face from the camera in real-time with high accuracy.
-It demonstrated practical applications in areas like:

-Enhancing user experiences in interactive systems.
-Monitoring and maintaining social distancing.
-Providing input for augmented reality (AR) applications.
+## Outcome

+The project delivers reliable, real-time distance measurements, with promising applications in:
+- Interactive systems and user experience enhancement
+- Social distancing monitoring
+- AR/VR and gesture input

-This project deepened my understanding of computer vision techniques, real-time video processing, and how mathematical concepts like similar triangles can solve real-world problems effectively.
+This work deepened my understanding of computer vision, real-time video processing, and the effective application of mathematical models to solve real-world problems.

+## Technologies Used

+- Python 3
+- OpenCV
+- Dlib or cvzone (FaceMeshModule)
+- numpy

+## Setup & Usage

+1. **Install dependencies:**

+2. **Run the script:**

+Ensure your webcam is connected and accessible.

+## Example Output

+Live webcam feed displaying:
+- Detected face(s) with bounding boxes or landmarks
+- Real-time distance annotation in centimeters
+- Dynamic project credentials beside the video frame

+## Author

+**Abhishek Raj**
+Intern, GB Softronics Solution
+Employee ID: GBSOFT-INT175

+---

+For feedback, suggestions, or collaboration, please open a GitHub issue or contact via profile.